manusalinas-mx/iOS-Developer-Interview-Questions-and-Answers/README.md

     - requires connection to a server.
   - **Local notification**
     - doesn't require server connection.
 Local notifications happen on device.
+  - **Silent notification**
+    - Similar no remote notifications but they are transparent for the user (no visual, no sound) to do something in the background.

 ### **What kind of `hight order functions` can we use on collection types?**